Vita Advice from Recruiters

 9. What is the most popular custom resume advice for college students USA?

-As a rule, recruiters’ expectations from student resumes are lower than those of experienced candidates.
+As a rule, recruiters’ expectations from student vitas are lower than those of experienced candidates.
 They assume the lack of experience and seek academic success, enthusiasm and willingness to learn in the first place.
 However, the common advice recruiters often give to fresh graduates is to use a professional email address.
-Such email as ‘annydrinkee@icloud.com’ or ‘stupiddude@gmail.com’ don’t create the right impression and can really become a reason for rejecting a resume.
+Such email as ‘annydrinkee@icloud.com’ or ‘stupiddude@gmail.com’ don’t create the right impression and can really become a reason for rejecting a bio.

-Upon the review of your resume, recruiters will head to Google to find out what the web knows about you.
+Upon the review of your document, recruiters will head to Google to find out what the web knows about you.
 Ideally, they should discover a professionally completed LinkedIn profile and appropriate social media pages.

 If there’s something controversial or inappropriate left in your account since the student days, clean it up.
 And if your LinkedIn profile is half-empty with 45 connections, take care of it as well.
-Here’s a bit of LinkedIn advice reserved for job-seekers: https://resumeperk.com/blog/12-linkedin-profile-tips-for-job-seekers.
+Here’s a bit of LinkedIn advice reserved for applicants: https://resumeperk.com/blog/12-linkedin-profile-tips-for-job-seekers.
 LinkedIn is widely used by recruiters to source and hire talented employees, so it can literally land you an interview without any effort from your side.

 Resume building tips for career starters

-Make a skills-based resume
+Make a skills-based bio

-A functional resume seems the best solution for students and other candidates without a worthy work history.
+A functional document seems the best solution for students and other candidates without a worthy work history.
 Hence your priority is a skills section.
 Think about your technical skills and soft skills (leadership skills, communication talents).
 You can show your transferable skills through the prism of your educational background or volunteer work.

 Adjust your job title to the requirements of the applicant tracking system

-Action verbs make your resume powerful
+Action verbs make your profile powerful

 Helpful hints on the resume format

-✔ Highlight relevant strengths
+Highlight relevant strengths

-The main part of your resume must be devoted to information proving that you are the best candidate for the position.
+The main part of your portfolio must be devoted to information proving that you are the best candidate for the position.
 The recruiter expects to see desired skills, achievements, professional experiences; so focus on those parts that will interest him/her.

-✔ A reasonable structure
+A reasonable structure

-✔ Resume styles
+Resume styles

 How to apply recommendations to your resume

-For instance, do not blindly follow the rule of a one-page resume, if you have many relevant experiences, competencies, and accomplishments.
+For instance, do not blindly follow the rule of a one-page CV, if you have many relevant experiences, competencies, and accomplishments.
 In this case, it is sensible to use more than one-page resume to list your advantages.

-Professional resume tips and expert writing assistance
+Professional bio tips and expert writing assistance

 Get a resume that recruiters will love

 Our editors will provide you with advanced editing including correction of writing style, grammar, structure, design and many more.
-Receive a resume that the employers will love.
+Receive a document that the employers will love.
 What about the price?
 Pay for any resume package in spring and receive an exclusive 20% discount off your first order.